amcks/AutoFlow/README.md

 # AutoFlow
-The AutoFlow script is intended for automating the generation of initial adsorption structures of the given adsorbate on the slab of the given element.
+The AutoFlow script is intended for automating the generation and enumeration of initial adsorption structures of the given adsorbate on the surface slab of the given element.

-At the end of the operation, the script generates structure files for the gaseous molecule, the clean slab, and enumerated adsorption configurations, along with the corresponding VASP input files to be used for later optimization using DFT or otherwise.
+The script generates structure files for the gaseous molecule, the clean slab, and enumerated adsorption configurations, along with the corresponding VASP input files to be used for later optimization using DFT or otherwise.
+A hybrid screening scheme based on forces is used to initially filter out unphysical solutions using a combination of GFN-FF for initialization, followed by GFN1-xTB, as well as other machine learning potential methods like MACE-MP and CHGNet.
+Post-analysis can then be performed to cluster the configurations after optimization using all the methods, and representative low-energy structures from each cluster can be selected as initial structures for subsequent, more computationally-exhaustive calculations.

-A hybrid screening scheme based on forces is used to initially filter out unphysical solutions using a combination of Grimme's GFN-FF -> GFN1-xTB methods, as well as other machine learning potential methods like MACE-MP and CHGNet.
+Although the script is primarily written and executed in bash script, the bash script portions act primarily as a wrapper, while the main logic of the operations are written in procedurally-generated Python script blocks.
+This reflects the nature of the project's evolution, which started as a simpler bash script, with plans on fully refactoring it to Python in later versions.

 ## Installation & Dependencies: